 There are no if’s, and’s, or but’s when it comes to abuse.
 It is wrong, you do not deserve it, and you need to leave that situation as soon as you can.

 It does not matter how many years you have invested in a relationship.
 You may have even told yourself, “I may as well stay since I’ve already invested all this time and I’ll learn to cope.”
 But please, for your sake and for those who love you, do not stay.
-You deserve to be safe and respected.
+It’s time to realize you deserve to be safe and respected.

 Perhaps you feel like nothing will change for the better, and your spouse is unwilling to try.
 If you are in one of the above situations, where you are mistreated and disrespected, it may be time to stop.
-Or if you continue to justify your spouse’s misbehaviour towards you, or continue to prioritize everything over your own mental health and happiness.
+This holds true if you continue to justify your spouse’s misbehavior towards you, or continue to prioritize everything over your own mental health and happiness.